Atifzada/JavaScript_Capstone_Project_02/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Pokedex<a name="about-project"></a>
+# 📖 Pokemon's World<a name="about-project"></a>

-**Pokedex**  is a JavaScript single-page Application, Built using ES6 features and Webpack bundler, notably modules, and consumes the PokeAPI using JavaScript async/await.
+**Pokemon's World**  is a JavaScript single-page Application, Built using ES6 features and Webpack bundler, notably modules, and consumes the PokeAPI using JavaScript async/await.

 ## 🛠 Built With <a name="built-with"></a>